mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

 # `tap`

-We provide `tap` for debugging, it is the same as `get` but provides the
+We provide `tap` for debugging.
+It's the same as `get` but provides the
-`Result<T>` of the Promise so you can inspect the value of the chain at this
+`Result<T>` of the `Promise` so you can inspect the value of the chain at this
-moment without any side-effects:
+point without causing any side effects:

 ```swift
 firstly {